-He says we’ve evolved to perform knee and hip extension exercises like walking, running, jumping and pushing.
+He says we’ve evolved to perform knee and hip extension exercises such as walking, running, jumping and pushing.

-But with pedals limiting the extent of motion, there’s less extension when cycling than in these activities, leading to different effects on your muscles and different injury risks.
+However, with pedals limiting the extent of motion, there’s less extension when cycling than in these activities, leading to different effects on your muscles and different injury risks.

 How are those muscles used in the pedal stroke?

-As you’d expect, pedalling is most efficient when most of the power is put into the downstroke, primarily using those powerful quad and buttock muscles.
+Pedalling is most efficient when most of the power is put into the downstroke, primarily using those powerful quad and buttock muscles.

 Trying to pull up on the pedals on the upstroke uses the smaller muscles in the hamstrings and so doesn’t help as much, nor is it recommended.